Prescribing hypnotic medicines: a focus on zopiclone

 Hypnotic medicines are prescribed for a variety of conditions; zopiclone and shorter-acting benzodiazepines, such as temazepam, are the predominant hypnotics used for managing insomnia.
 Zopiclone is the most widely used hypnotic medicine in New Zealand and has consistently been one of the highest prescribed medicines in general; it was the 14th most prescribed medicine in 2017, with 570,000 dispensings.1

 The high rate of prescribing of zopiclone in New Zealand likely arises from it originally being promoted as a safer alternative to benzodiazepines.
-However, zopiclone affects the same neurotransmitter systems as benzodiazepines and is associated with many of the same adverse effects, such as falls, cognitive effects the day after use, and a possible increased risk of dementia.2–4
+However, zopiclone affects the same neurotransmitter systems as benzodiazepines and is associated with many of the same adverse effects, such as falls and fractures, and cognitive effects the day after use.2 Previous investigations had highlighted a potential association between zopiclone use and dementia,3 however, these findings are debated in the wider literature and the conclusions are potentially susceptible to confounding.
+Subsequent analysis in middle-aged and older patients with chronic insomnia has not confirmed this link, demonstrating no increased risk of dementia or long-term cognitive decline.4 Nevertheless, caution is still advised when prescribing zopiclone, particularly for longer durations of use, due to the risk of addiction, tolerance and withdrawal symptoms.4

 Use non-pharmacological approaches first for treating insomnia